 warnings | Lewis Pass – Lake Rotoiti, Nelson Lakes NP

 Guess I should mention once again that you are getting out quite remote in some of the park, eg, East Mataki Hut gets fewer than ten parties through most years, so carrying a personal locator beacon is sensible.
 It’s a long walk out to the nearest doctor.

 In spring, or after heavy snowfalls, there is a real avalanche danger on the western side of Travers Saddle and the upper Sabine Valley heading up to Blue Lake.
-These area are marked by signage on the trail.
+These areas are marked by signage on the trail.

 other websites | Lewis Pass – Lake Rotoiti, Nelson Lakes NP